 Special Collections and University Archives is not staffed or funded to conduct extensive research.
 If you are unable to visit the Archives or a Family History Center to conduct research, the Genealogical Society of New Jersey maintains on its webpage a list of professional genealogists who will conduct research for a fee.
 The Board for Certification of Genealogists also maintains a database, which can be searched to find professional researchers who specialize in New Jersey families.

 Special Collections and University Archives will provide limited genealogical lookups for specific questions about the following collections:

 Sacramental Records prior to 1930 (baptism, communion, confirmation, marriage).

 Please note: Inquiries require at a minimum, PARISH, NAME, and DATE of the sacrament.

 We have a small amount of orphanage records from Catholic Orphanages that operated within the Archdiocese of Newark.
 The records are sparse and vary greatly from one institution to the next.
 Sometimes orphanage records are located with the religious order that ran the orphanage rather than with the diocese.

 Please note: Inquiries require at minimum a surname and the name of the orphanage.

-3. Researchers are requested to provide specific information (such as names and possible variant spellings, dates, name of church, etc. The latter is imperative as records can only be accessed by parish or cemetery.)
+When submitting a request, researchers are requested to provide specific information (such as names and possible variant spellings, dates, name of church, etc. The latter is imperative as records can only be accessed by parish or cemetery.)
 A concise list of this information will enable research to be conducted in the most efficient manner.
-If it is known in advance that a research question is beyond our scope, the researcher will be so notified, and any payment returned.

-5. Researchers are welcome to visit the Archives in person, by appointment, to access genealogy collections free of charge.
-Reservations can be made by calling (973) 761-9476.
+Researchers are welcome to visit the Archives in person, by appointment, to access genealogy collections free of charge.
+Reservations can be made by emailing firstname.lastname@example.org or by calling (973) 761-9476.
 You may also access these records though the various Latter Day Saints Family History Centers throughout the country.
 A list of such centers is available on their website, www.familysearch.org.